Raku/doc/README.md

 Helpful when debugging failing test suite.
 - `P6_DOC_TEST_FUDGE` fudges `skip-test` code examples as TODO in `xt/examples-compilation.t` test.

+# UPDATES

+Updates are done for the time being by hand.
+This probably needs improvement.

 # LICENSE

 The code in this repository is available under the Artistic License 2.0